 The web feature, powered by Transit, enables passengers to access real-time vehicle location data from most web-enabled devices and desktop computers.
 Passengers can utilize the web feature or widget on DCTA’s homepage to search by address to find the nearest bus or train and its arrival time.

 PLEASE NOTE: Users must enter their location information in the pop-up to receive local information.
 Once your information is entered, your computer will remember that location for all future uses.

-Passengers can receive SMS messages using the text feature of DCTA’s Transit Tracker.
-It’s simple – just text the stop ID to 64255 to receive the estimated arrival time of the bus or A-train.
+Passengers can receive SMS messages using the text feature of the Transit tracking service.
+It’s simple – just text the six-digit Stop ID number to 64255 to receive the estimated arrival time of the bus or A-train.
 Stop IDs can be found on bus stop signs and on the schedules at the A-train stations.
 Standard messaging rates apply.

 Make your opinion heard with the DCTA’s GORequest mobile app that allows you to provide feedback directly to agency staff.
 DCTA encourages passengers to share their feedback online or with the GORequest mobile app to help enhance their experience.

 Using GORequest is as easy as open, select and submit.
 Once your report has been submitted, it will be sent to the appropriate DCTA staff member who can directly handle the request.
 All requests are reviewed within one week of the submittal, direct responses are sent to the passenger within two weeks of submittal and DCTA will even send you status updates along the way!